noghead/socket-log-receiver/README.md

 java.util.logging.Logger.getLogger("").addHandler(splunkSocketHandler);

-This server will accept those logs; and you can do whatever you want with that log.
+This server will accept those logs; and you can do whatever you want with that log (see method channelRead0 in ServerMessageHandler.java